Doncic’s triple-double pushes Mavs past reeling Spurs

 Luka Doncic poured in a career-high 42 points, grabbed 11 rebounds and recorded 12 assists to lead the Dallas Mavericks to a 117-110 win over the visiting San Antonio Spurs on Monday for their second straight victory.
 The triple-double was Doncic's league-leading sixth of the season.

 Dorian Finney-Smith's lunging shot after a wild scramble barely beat the shot clock to push Dallas' lead to 112-107 with 1:14 to play.
 Rudy Gay's 3-point jumper with 43.6 seconds to play brought the Spurs back to within two points, but Doncic answered with a 3-pointer 16 seconds later that cemented the game for the Mavericks.
-Finney-Smith had 22 points for Dallas, Kristaps Porzingis added 18 points and 10 rebounds and Jalen Brunson scored 11 points in the win for the Mavericks.
+Finney-Smith had 22 points for Dallas, Kristaps Porzingis added 18 points and 10 rebounds, and Jalen Brunson scored 11 points in the win.

 DeMar DeRozan scored a season-high 36 points for the reeling Spurs, who lost their sixth straight game.
 San Antonio hadn't lost that many in a row since the 2010-11 season when it dropped six straight in March and April.
-The Spurs went on to finish the regular season with 61 wins.
-LaMarcus Aldridge added 16 points for San Antonio, with Forbes hitting for 13.
+The Spurs went on to finish that regular season with 61 wins.
+LaMarcus Aldridge added 16 points for San Antonio with Bryn Forbes hitting for 13.

-Doncic was on fire from the opening tip, scoring 17 points in the first quarter in 5-of-7 shooting that included making 4 of 6 attempts from beyond the arc.
+Doncic was on fire from the opening tip, scoring 17 points in the first quarter in a 5-of-7 shooting that included making 4 of 6 attempts from beyond the arc.
 He also had four rebounds and four assists in the period in which the Mavericks shot 70.6 percent and led 36-22.
-Dallas led by as many as 18 points in the half on the way to a 59-49 advantage at intermission.
+Dallas was on top by as many as 18 points in the half on the way to a 59-49 advantage at intermission.
 Doncic finished with 24 points by the break.

 DeRozan's 19 points paced the Spurs and helped them stay within shouting distance with 24 minutes to play.
-The Spurs pulled to within 75-70 on DeRozan's driving reverse layup with 5:41 to play in the third quarter but the rest of the period belonged to Dallas.
-Maxi Kleber's 3-pointer at the 2:45 mark capped a 13-4 Mavericks run and the lead was 93-76 at the end of the period.
+The Spurs pulled within 75-70 on DeRozan's driving reverse layup with 5:41 to play in the third quarter, but the rest of the period belonged to Dallas.
+Maxi Kleber's 3-pointer at the 2:45 mark capped a 13-4 Mavericks run, and the lead was 93-79 at the end of the period.

-It was the first time the Mavericks have scored 110 or more points against San Antonio since 2010.
+It was the first time the Mavericks scored 110 or more points against San Antonio since January 2010.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)